ishtiaqhimel/notes/kubernetes/kubernetes.md

 - works like sort of comments .
 Build, release or image information like timestamps, release ID, registry address can be recorded in annotations

 **Pods**
-- the smallest deployable units of computing that you can create and manage in Kubernetes
+- the smallest deployable units of computing that we can create and manage in Kubernetes
 - a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers
 - The shared context of a Pod is a set of Linux namespaces, cgroups, and potentially other facets of isolation - the same things that isolate a container
 - A Pod is similar to a set of containers with shared namespaces and shared filesystem volumes.